Robert Black (serial killer): National manhunt

-Following the murder of Sarah Harper, with six police forces now involved in the hunt for the offender, the police forces involved in the manhunt agreed that Hector Clark (by this time Deputy Chief Constable of Lothian and Borders Police) should maintain overall command of the investigation.
+Following the murder of Sarah Harper, with six police forces now involved in the hunt for the offender, the police forces involved agreed that Hector Clark (by this time Deputy Chief Constable of Lothian and Borders Police) should maintain overall command of the investigation.
 Clark created a new headquarters in Wakefield to act as a liaison between the six forces.

-On 21 April 1986, the head of Scotland Yard's Criminal Intelligence Branch, Phillip Corbett, hosted a summit meeting at Scotland Yard, to discuss how best to share information between the forces involved in the manhunt, and to investigate potential links with 19 other unsolved child murders.
-Senior officers attended from 16 UK police forces.
+On 21 April 1986, Phillip Corbett, the head of the Metropolitan Police's Criminal Intelligence Branch, hosted a meeting at Scotland Yard, to discuss twenty unsolved child murders and abductions, dating back to the disappearance of Genette Tate in 1978, and which included the Maxwell, Hogg and Harper murders.
+Senior officers from 16 British police forces attended.
 At this stage, the inquiry had cost in excess of a million pounds.

-One of the outcomes of this meeting was that investigators contacted the FBI to request that they compose a psychological profile of the murderer for UK investigators.
+One of the outcomes of this meeting was that investigators contacted the FBI to request a psychological profile of the murderer for British investigators.
 The FBI completed this profile in early 1988.

 For the HOLMES database, investigators concluded only those with convictions for serious sexual offences against children would warrant further investigation.
 Those to be checked were to have been convicted of child murder, child abduction or attempted child abduction, or the indecent assault of a child.
-Every police force in the UK was asked to check their databases for people who had received convictions for any of these offences within 10 years of the 1982 murder of Susan Maxwell.
+Every police force in Britain was asked to check their databases for people who had received convictions for any of these offences within 10 years of the 1982 murder of Susan Maxwell.
 This narrowed the number of people to be checked to 40,000 men, and Black's name was not on the list, as his sole conviction had been in 1967.

-In January 1988, the UK investigators received the psychological profile of the killer from the FBI.
+In January 1988, the British investigators received the psychological profile of the killer from the FBI.
 This profile described the killer as a white male aged between 30 and 40 (likely closer to 40), who was a classic loner.
 This offender would be unkempt in appearance, and had received less than 12 years of formal education.
 He likely lived alone, in rented accommodation, in a lower-middle class neighbourhood.
-This profile also deduced that the motive for the child killings was sexual, that the offender held a fixation with child pornography, that he retained souvenirs from his victims, and he most likely engaged in necrophilia with his victims' bodies shortly after their death, before disposing of them.
+The profile also predicted that the motive for the killings was sexual, that the offender held a fixation with child pornography, that he retained souvenirs from his victims, and he most likely engaged in necrophilia with his victims' bodies shortly after their death, before disposing of them.